TUDelft-MUDE/book/book/univariate_distributions/Exponential.md

 # Exponential distribution

-Another widely used distribution function is the Exponential distribution.
-For instance, it is applied to model the waiting time between succesive events of a Poisson process.
+Another widely used distribution function is the **Exponential distribution**.
+For instance, it is applied to model the waiting time between successive events of a Poisson process.
 The PDF of the Exponential distribution is given by

 $$
 f(x) = \lambda e^{-\lambda x} \hspace{1cm} for \ x \geq 0, \lambda>0